Latest Information: Monday 06 July 2020

 - A plan has already been put in place where key areas of the school are cleaned/disinfected after each use

 - Physical contact is an inevitable process in school, but, of course, there are risks of people passing on a virus (as has always been the case).
 We would encourage people to greet and interact how they feel most comfortable.
-This may lead to some slightly awkward moments.
-Feel free to offer a hug or a handshake, but don’t be offended if the other person declines!

 - We would recommend that people continue to follow the NHS guidelines above (‘Staying healthy’) taking particular note to regularly wash hands, particularly after significant physical contact.
 The advice is also to avoid touching your face or other surfaces until hand washing has happened.